Join the Team at Zach

 Salary Description$60,000-65,000 per year -

-At Zach, we believe in the power of light—to spark imagination, illuminate new ideas, and bring people together.
-As Austin’s leading professional producing theater, we create vibrant, intimate experiences that engage, inspire, and connect our community.
-The Facilities Technician reports to the Facilities Manager & General Manager and works with the Facilities Team to ensure the smooth operation of Zach’s spaces and equipment.
-This is a full-time, non-exempt, campus based role.
+At Zach, we believe in the power of light—to illuminate new ideas, spark imagination, and bring people together.
+As Austin’s leading professional producing theater, we create vibrant, intimate theater experiences that engage, inspire, and connect our community.
+Beyond the stage, Zach’s impact radiates throughout the community, reaching more than 125,000 Central Texans annually, including 35,000 young people who discover their own creative spark through our education programs, outreach initiatives, and inspiring camps and classes.

 ESSENTIAL FUNCTIONS: